Trump's former top Russia aide set to testify in impeachment inquiry

 Breaking News Emails

-Fiona Hill, who until August served as President Donald Trump's top Russia analyst, is set to testify to the House privately on Monday as part of the impeachment inquiry into the president.
+Fiona Hill, who until August served as President Donald Trump's top Russia analyst, is set to testify to the House privately on Monday under subpoena as part of the impeachment inquiry into the president.

 Hill plans to tell Congress that Trump's personal attorney Rudy Giuliani and U.S. Ambassador to the European Union Gordon Sondland circumvented the administration to pursue a shadow foreign policy on Ukraine, a person familiar with her expected testimony told NBC News last week.
 A former senior White House official told NBC News that Hill's appearance has caused concern among those close to Trump because she played a central role in the administration's Russian and Ukrainian policy.